WarRagon/toast_native_integration/README.md

 # toast_plugin
-A sample project demonstrating Android native Toast using Flutter and Svelte + Tauri.
-This repository showcases how to display Toast messages in Android using native code (Kotlin/Java) within Flutter and Svelte + Tauri environments.
+A sample project demonstrating Android/iOS native Toast using Flutter and Svelte + Tauri.
+This repository showcases how to display Toast messages in Android using native code (Kotlin/Swift) within Flutter and Svelte + Tauri environments.

 ## flutter_application
 flutter pub get